KianTohidi/Persian_Sentiment_and_Emotion/README.md

 - NumPy (tested with version 2.0.2)
 - Matplotlib (tested with version 3.10.0)
 - Seaborn (tested with version 0.13.2)
-- API keys for Claude, DeepSeek, Gemini, and OpenAI
+- API keys for Claude, DeepSeek, Gemini, and GPT-4o

 ### Setup Instructions
 1. Clone this repository